 Why Choose Penn State Health for Care

-Advanced Testing and Treatment Options for Vertigo and Dizziness
+Advanced Testing and Treatment Options for Hearing Loss

-The Hershey Medical Center Division of Otolaryngology has the full complement of audiologic, medical, and surgical capabilities to treat both conductive and sensorineural hearing loss.
-Hearing testing and treatment is offered to children and adults at our University Physicians’ Center location.
+The Penn State Health Department of Otolaryngology - Head and Neck Surgery has a full range of audiologic, medical and surgical capabilities to treat both conductive and sensorineural hearing loss.
+We offer hearing testing and treatment for children and adults at the following locations:

-Diagnostic comprehensive hearing assessment is available for all ages through our audiology department.
-While traditional hearing testing is used for most patients, more complex electrophysiologic and sedated measurements may be used for infants or those patients who are unable to be evaluated by standard testing.
+Diagnostic comprehensive hearing assessments are available for people of all ages through our audiology services.
+While traditional hearing testing is used for most patients, more complex electrophysiologic and sedated measurements may be used for infants or people who are unable to be evaluated by standard testing

-When indicated, our otologist is able to offer tailored surgical care for conductive and sensorineural hearing loss.
-Conductive hearing loss caused by such disorders as cholesteatoma, otosclerosis, tympanic membrane perforation, and others are typically able to be addressed directly with surgery.
-Reconstructive surgery such as stapes surgery, tympanoplasty, and ossicular chain reconstruction are offered in addition to implantable devices such as bone anchored hearing aids (BAHA).
+When indicated, our otologist provides tailored surgical care for conductive and sensorineural hearing loss.
+Conductive hearing loss caused by cholesteatoma, otosclerosis, tympanic membrane perforation and other disorders is often addressed directly with surgery.
+We also perform reconstructive surgery, such as stapes surgery, tympanoplasty and ossicular chain reconstruction.

 - Electrocochleography (ECoG) tests